 - Finding the right placements – You’re free to apply for the placements that fit in around your life.
 Our team really gets to know you, so that your profile on our Elder Hub showcases your skills and experience.
 You’ll also have access to care appraisals created by the family, and the right tools to manage your care logs easily.

 - Support before the big day – Going into your placement, we’ll ensure you have all the information you need, will help you arrange travel, and reimburse the costs for you.
-We can also help organise your weekly food budget with the family before you arrive, and are on hand to chat through any questions you might have.
+We’re also on hand to chat through any questions you might have.

 - Always here for you – If you’re ill or need to leave your placement early, we will arrange for someone to provide cover within two weeks.
 And, if you’re facing a challenging situation or emergency, you can reach us any time of the day or night.